kostasgalexiou/ResynPy/README.md

 ## Running the pipeline

-XXXXX offers to the user two tasks of analysis: 1) Pairwise individual comparison in the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of homozygous regions (Runs Of Homozygosity; ROH) in the parental line of the segregating population.
+XXXXX offers to the user two tasks of analysis: 1) Pairwise individual comparison in the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of homozygous regions (Runs Of Homozygosity; ROH) in the parental line of the segregating population and annotation of the corresponding markers based on their presence inside or outside of ROH.

 To see all the avaiable options for running the pipeline, type `python3 XXXXXX.py -h`: